plaid/plaid-node/README.md

 For information about what has changed between versions and how to update your integration, head to the [API upgrade guide][api-upgrades].

+The plaid-node client library is typically updated on a biweekly basis.
+The canonical source for the latest version number is the [client library changelog](https://github.com/plaid/plaid-node/blob/master/CHANGELOG.md).

 ## Getting started

 The module supports all Plaid API endpoints.
 For complete information about the API, head